Application Components

 Character and Fitness

-If you answer “Yes” to any of the questions in the Character and Fitness section of your application, you must provide a written explanation for each affirmative answer, including relevant dates, details and outcomes.
+If you answer "Yes" to any of the questions in the Character and Fitness section of the application for admission, you must provide a written disclosure addressing each affirmative answer, including all relevant details, dates and outcomes.
 The Admissions Committee may request clarification or additional information if not sufficiently addressed by your initial disclosure, and review of your application may be suspended until you have provided a sufficient response.

 All applicants to the law school have a continuing obligation to disclose pertinent character and fitness information.
-If your answer to any of the Character and Fitness questions changes from “No” to “Yes” after you have submitted your application, you must immediately contact the Office of Admissions and provide a written explanation for each newly affirmative answer, including relevant dates, details and outcomes.
+If your answer to any of the Character and Fitness questions changes from "No" to "Yes" after you have submitted your application, you must immediately contact the Office of Admissions and provide a written disclosure addressing each newly affirmative answer, including all relevant dates, details and outcomes, for review by the Admissions Committee.